stefaneidelloth/treezjs/doc/components/file/directoryPath.md

 ### value

-The current value (= selected option) as a string.
+The directory path as a string.

 ### disabled